Sir Norman Murray Archibald MacGregor Pringle of that Ilk

 - Colonel Sir James Pringle, 5th Laird of Stichill, 4th Baronet.
 Colonel in the 21st Regt.
 Royal Scots Fusiliers.
-Also served in the Royal Company of Archers of Scotland.
-H.M.
-Master of Works Scotland, MP Berwicks 1761-79.
+Also served in the Royal Company of Archers of Scotland and as H.M.
+Master of Works Scotland and MP Berwicks 1761-79.
 (1726-1809).
 His portrait can be seen on the Royal Company of Archers website.

 - Major Sir Norman Pringle of Newhall, 6th Baronet, of the 21st Regt.
 Royal Scots Fusiliers.
 (1787-1870).
 British Consul in Stockholm and Dunkirk.